theinfosecguy/bugblogs/README.md

 4. If you are writing for the very first time, add your details in the `authors.js` file in `/authors` directory.
 5. Once done, create a pull request and wait for someone to approve it!

+Not sure what to write?
+Look for issue with `looking for author` tab! 💯

 ## Usage (Local Setup)